Megan Kiska

 Megan Kiska is an American military officer in the Idaho Air National Guard and politician from Idaho.
 Kiska was a Republican member of Idaho House of Representatives for District 21, Seat B.

 Education

-Kiska earned a Bachelors degree from California State University, Hayward in California.
+Kiska earned a bachelor's degree from California State University, Hayward in California.
 Kiska graduated from Air Force Technical School.
 Kiska graduated from Reserve Officer Training Corps at the University of California, Berkeley.
 Kiska earned a Master's degree in international relations and affairs from University of Oklahoma.

 Career

 In 2006, Kiska became an Airport Operations Manager at Denver International Airport in Denver, Colorado, until 2010.

 In 2010, Kiska became an Area Manager with Amazon, until 2012.

-Kiska, a Captain, was an inspector general and real property officer for the 124th Fighter Wing, a unit of the Idaho Air National Guard, in Idaho.
+Kiska, a captain, was an inspector general and real property officer for the 124th Fighter Wing, a unit of the Idaho Air National Guard, in Idaho.

-In May 2019, Kiska was appointed by Idaho Governor Brad Little to serve as a Republican member of Idaho House of Representatives for District 21, seat B to fill the vacancy from Thomas Dayley.
+In May 2019, Kiska was appointed by Idaho governor Brad Little to serve as a Republican member of Idaho House of Representatives for District 21, seat B to fill the vacancy from Thomas Dayley.